leetzuhui/Update/Markdown/Tone mapping and HDR.md

-Certainly!
 Here is a list of tone mapping and HDR (High Dynamic Range) imaging-related methods provided by the OpenCV library in C++, along with detailed explanations and examples for each method:

 1. Tone Mapping: